iris-kurapaty/Neural-Networks-An-Introduction/README.md

 In simple words, the Loss is used to calculate the gradients.
 And gradients are used to update the weights of the Neural Net.
 This is how a Neural Net is trained.

 ## 5. What is the "chain rule" in gradient flow?
+To minimize our cost function we continuosly change the weights and biases to get that combination of values that give us our minimum cost function.
+Mathematically we do that using the concept of derivatives.
+We cannot take complex equations as is and simply find its derivative, we break it down into smaller parts and use derivative properties to enable us to compute it easily.

+That’s when the chain rule comes into play, when we need the derivative of an expression composed of nested subexpressions.The chain rule is conceptually a divide and conquer strategy that breaks complicated expressions into subexpressions whose derivatives are easier to compute.
+Its power derives from the fact that we can process each simple subexpression in isolation yet still combine the intermediate results to get the correct overall result.